masiacra/nodejs-epam-learning/README.md

 # nodejs-epam-learning
-This repository is created to do homework at epam learnin course
+This repository is created to do homework at epam learning course